axiom5/fNIRS_topoviewer/Readme.md

 In summary, the tool generalizes well to different fNIRS montages provided accurate 3D coordinates, but requires strict adherence to file/data formatting and makes simplifying assumptions about head geometry for 3D interpolation.

+## Data Source

+Sample txt files used in this repo were extracted for a research study, the raw data of which is publicly available and can be found the following reference:

+Kamat, Anil; Eastmond, Condell; Gao, Yuanyuan; Nemani, Arun; Yanik, Erim; Cavuoto, Lora; et al. (2023).
+Assessment of Surgical TAsks Using Neuroimaging Dataset (ASTaUND). figshare.
+Collection. https://doi.org/10.6084/m9.figshare.c.6429713.v1

 ## Citation